 If your body needs more B12, you may notice that you’re getting ulcer-like lesions in your mouth or cracks on the sides.
 “I see people come in with this who have a B12 deficiency,” says Wagner.
 To correct that, she’ll look into a possible supplement, as well as advise adding more B12 sources into the diet.
 Get more poultry, (lean) red meat, and eggs.
 If you’re vegetarian, it’s a bit more of a challenge, but it’s doable with fortified foods, like non-dairy milk, cereal, and nutritional yeast.
 Here are more nutrients you could be missing if you’re vegetarian or vegan.

 Bumps on the backs of arms

 If your arms aren’t super smooth but you don’t know why—and treating the bumps, a condition called keratosis pilaris, isn’t working well—something could be missing from your diet.
 “Many patients have these little red bumps that don’t itch.
 I always look at their zinc and vitamin A levels,” says Small.
 That’s because both nutrients are vital for maintaining skin health, and play key roles in wound repair.
 To get enough, you can find zinc in poultry, hummus, and pumpkin seeds.
 Get vitamin A from sweet potatoes and cantaloupe.
-If you're thinking of popping supplements instead of looking for food sources, keep in mind that some vitamins are a waste of money—and can even be dangerous.
+These are the best vitamins for your skin.